-Cochlea is a part of the inner ear that comprises tiny hair cells.
+The cochlea is a part of the inner ear that comprises of tiny hair cells.
 When there is damage to the tiny hair cells in the cochlea, sound cannot reach the auditory nerve.
 This type of hearing loss is called the sensorineural hearing loss.

-|Schematic of Cochlear Implant working|
+|Schematic diagram of Cochlear Implant working|

-Components of external part and their function:
+Components of the external part and their function:

 Components of Internal Part and their function:

 The internal part of the device comprises of a receiver and an array of electrodes.
 The receiver takes the coded signals from the transmitter and sends them to the electrodes placed in the cochlea.
 The electrodes directly connect with the auditory nerve and stimulate the auditory nerve.
 This produces sound sensations which the brain receives and processes.